What Does Numbers 1:46 Mean?

 Key Takeaways

-This number comes from a careful count of Israel’s men aged twenty and older, taken shortly after they left Egypt and camped at Mount Sinai, as God instructed Moses to organize the community for the journey ahead.
+This number comes from a divine command to count the Israelite men fit for war, right after they left Egypt and were camped at Mount Sinai, preparing to enter the Promised Land.

 Application